carlosrodlop/carlosrodlop/docs/book/AWS_Solution_Architect.md

 * Can be downloaded as a Virtual Machine Image and installed in your datacenter.
 * Has low latency as it caches data in the local VM or gateway hardware appliance.
 * Storage Gateways Type
-  * **1.** File Gateway
+  * **1.** File Gateway (protocol NFS & SMB)
     * Stores objects directly in s3
     * Utilises standard storage protocols with NFS & SMB
     * Common use case is for on-premise backup to the cloud
-  * **2.** Volume Gateway
+  * **2.** Volume Gateway (ISCSI block protocol)
     * Presents your applications with disk volumes using ISCSI block protocol
     * Stores/manages on-premise data in S3
     * It allows you to take point-in-time snapshots using AWS Backup and stores them in EBS (Only captures changed blocks)
     * Types of Volume Gateways:
-      * Volume Gateway (Stored Volumes) — Store you primary data locally so there is low latency to the entire dataset and then asynchronously backs up that data to S3.
+      * Stored Volumes — Entire Dataset is stored on site and is asynchronously backed up to S3.
+Store you primary data locally so there is low latency to the entire dataset and then asynchronously backs up that data to S3.
-      * Volume Gateway (Cached Volumes) — Uses s3 as your primary storage while retaining frequently accessed data locally.
+      * Cached Volumes — Entire Dataset is stored on S3 and the most frequently accessed data is cached on site.
+Uses s3 as your primary storage while retaining frequently accessed data locally.
 Minimise need to scale your on-premise infrastructure
-  * **3.** Tape Gateway
+  * **3.** Tape Gateway (VTL)
     * Durable, cost effective archiving
     * Is a way of replacing physical tapes with a virtual tape interface in AWS without changes existing backup workflows